nicobenz/GameStudies-ActionRequests/README.md

     - have (psychological) effects on the listener and change their state
     - e.g. making someone laugh by telling something funny

-Action requesting speech acts are a subtype of directive speech acts that are a subtype of illocutionary speech acts.
-They are characterized by the expression of the speaker for the listener to do something and can take different forms like commands, (polite/impolite/casual) requests, hints or other.
+Directive speech acts are characterized by the expression of the speaker for the listener to do something and can take different forms like commands, (polite/impolite/casual) requests, hints or many other.
-Directive speech acts can take a multitude of grammatical forms and especially indirect requests can be hard to understand for humans, making them even more difficult to detect computationally.
+They can take a multitude of grammatical forms and especially indirect requests can be hard to understand for humans, making them even more difficult to detect computationally.

 ## Possible approaches
+While capturing directive speech acts using NLP tools is quite a challenge, I came up with the following approaches to analyse at least the more obvious ones:

 ### Transcript data
 The first approach revolves around using game transcripts from [Game Scripts Wiki](https://game-scripts-wiki.blogspot.com/) and transcribed audio using OpenAI's [Whisper](https://github.com/openai/whisper) from YouTube videos of no commentary gameplay walkthroughs of multiple channels (currently I have ~10,000 hours of game audio downloaded).
 This would yield text data of all spoken content of a game that can then be parsed to find action request speech acts.
 The transcripts from [Game Scripts Wiki](https://game-scripts-wiki.blogspot.com/) could be used as a benchmark for the transcription models performance since they are human generated and can be considered the quality goal or gold standard.

 #### Basic methodology
 In order to find action request speech acts, the transcripts will be analysed with standard NLP methods, mainly to find imperative verb forms.
-Using 200 moving bigrams of the length of 1/10th of the full text, there are 200 windows that can be analysed for the prevalence of different imperative verbs.
+Using 200 moving bigrams of the length of 1/10th of the full text, there are 200 windows that can be analysed for the prevalence of different imperative verbs, that will then be clustered into broader semantic categories (e.g. verbs *speak* and *talk* form a synonym cluster of verbal communication and should be treated as belonging to the same speech act) using k-means clustering or vector similarity.
-Using term frequencies, prevalence curves can be plotted to visualize the develeopment of action requests along the course of the game plot (see some early results further down).
+Using merged/clustered term frequencies, prevalence curves can be plotted to visualize the develeopment of action requests along the course of the game plot (see some early results further down).

 An alternative/additional approach to speech act identification would be using LLMs for zero-shot classification.
-This possibility could be evaluated using synthetic test data generated by another LLM.
+For evaluation of this option, I used Llama-3-8b to generate a synthetic test set of 1000 sentences (500 directive speech acts, 500 scenic descriptions).
+For variation, the model was prompted to generate different kinds of directives (*objective*, *request*, *order*, *advice* and *task*).
+Evaluation resulted in an F1-Score of about 0.98, suggesting that this approach is a valid option to consider.
+If this option is chosen, the moving bigram window approach has to be changed to a sentence based window, where all sentences are classified for being directive speech acts or not.
+NLP methods will then extract verb forms for clustering like mentioned above.

 #### Pros of this approach:
   - transcription can be treated as linear development of game progress
   - lots of data already available and new data coming in daily

 #### Cons of this approach:
-  - using transcription model on 10,000 hours of audio is very demanding in time and computational resources
+  - a transcription of a non-linear game covers just one possible playthrough while the game could have many more
-  - heavily reliant on transcription quality
+  - heavily reliant on transcription quality, which in turn affects NLP or zero-shot performance
   - difficult to estimating model output quality
-  - no easy way of identifying speech acts (besides imperative verbs) in transcript data
-  - lacking any speech acts that are only text based, like quest objectives
+  - lacking any non-audio speech acts, like quest log texts

 ### Quest objective data
 The second approach revolves around quest objective data gathered from community wikis like [Cyberpunk Fandom](https://cyberpunk.fandom.com/) where quests are listed like this: [Quest: Love Like Fire](https://cyberpunk.fandom.com/wiki/Love_Like_Fire).
 Most major games have their own fandom wiki with descriptions and walkthroughs of the games quests.
 Crucially, quest articles often contain quest objectives taken from the ingame instruction to the player.
-These data can be gathered and parsed as speech acts because instructions are action request speech acts per definition.
+These data can be gathered and regarded as speech acts without further processing because instructions are directive speech acts per definition.

 #### Basic methodology
-After scraping the quest objectives from the games wiki pages, they can easily be processed because every quest objective is nearly guaranteed to be an action request speech act.
+After scraping the quest objectives from the games wiki pages, they can easily be processed because every quest objective is nearly guaranteed to be a directive speech act.
-They can then be grouped to form synonym clusters by their vectors cosine similarity values (verbs *speak* and *talk* form a synonym cluster of verbal communication and should be treated as belonging to the same speech act).
+They can then be grouped to form synonym clusters like mentioned earlier.
 After that, their relative proportions can easily be calculated for each game.
 However, this approach can only investigate action requests for whole games and not for their change in prevalence along the games plot unless there are some hints in the wikis regarding the quests order.
 Some wikis offer information on that by linking what quest comes before and after each quest.
 Another approach would be through level requirements of the quests if the game has a level system.
 It might be difficult to order the quests reliably and comparatively across games.
 But this is essential when working with data of more than one game.

 #### Pros of this approach
 - objective data is easily read from each quests html source
-- objectives are full action requests speech acts and don't need further processing
+- objectives are full directive speech acts and don't need further processing
 - reasonable level of reliability through human curation of the wikis

 #### Cons of this approach
 - wikis of games are structured differently and each game needs a semi-custom scraper or at least some level of manual url gathering; depending on the number of total games, this might or might not be an issue
 - search terms might differ between games: while quests are called *quests* in most games, they are called *main jobs*, *side jobs* or *gigs* in Cyberpunk 2077
 - time data on when the player encounters the quest while playing might not be available for every quest (some wikis have data on quest series or level requirements that could be used though)
-- analysis of objective data can just explain the distribution of speech act types and not how frequent they are as part of the whole game transcript
+- analysis of objective data can just explain the distribution of speech act types and not how frequent they are as part of the whole game sequence
+- availability might be good only for certain genres like RPG or Action-Adventure and could skew the genre distribution of the dataset
 - objectives are not really part of the narrative, which makes it less interesting

 ### Combining both approaches